ricksaha2000/HackThisFall/HackThisFall/README.md

-# Groc4All - An E-Commerce Website
+# Groc For All - An E-Commerce Website

 ## Features
 	1. Full Authentication via face-recognition